The Ghostbusters of East Finchley: Reception

 The series received a mixed response from journalists at the time of its transmission.
-Joe Steeples from the Sunday Mirror described the series as too quirky for its own good and was one to miss, while Jaci Stephen from the Daily Mirror, described the series as a very funny comedy, full of lovely, funny lines and characters; she particuarly praised Holman and Paterson for their unlikely double act.
+Joe Steeples from the Sunday Mirror described the series as too quirky for its own good and was one to miss, while Jaci Stephen from the Daily Mirror, described the series as a very funny comedy, full of lovely, funny lines and characters; she particularly praised Holman and Paterson for their unlikely double act.
 Meanwhile, the surreal angle of the series, Melanie Henderson writing for the Aberdeen Evening Express, states was almost perverse and rather refreshing, but not exactly intriguing.

-Home Media
+Home media

 To date, the series has not been commercially released on VHS or DVD.